wangonya/wangonya.com/content/blog/arrow-this.md

 ## How `this` works in arrow functions

 In a regular function, `this` refers to the object when defined as a method of an object.
-We can therefor do:
+We can therefore do:

 ```javascript
 const brunch = {